Our Firm History

 Associate attorney Thomas Reitz joined the firm in 2004.
 He focuses on trial litigation and manages cases appealed to the Court of Common Pleas.
 In 2005, associate attorney Paul R. Goodburn joined the firm to represent injured workers before the Ohio Industrial Commission.
 He primarily appears for our clients in Columbus and Logan, Ohio.
 Associate attorney Aaron A. Bucco joined the firm in 2008.
 He and partner Joseph Navin staff the Zanesville, Newark and Shadyside branch offices.

 Our Columbus workers compensation lawyers have fully staffed offices in Columbus, Zanesville, Newark and Lima, Ohio.
 Our Shadyside office is partially staffed and remains available for client conferences.
-All of our offices remain dedicated exclusively to representing injured workers before the Ohio Industrial Commission and Bureau of Workers’ Compensation.
+All of our offices remain dedicated exclusively to representing injured workers before the Ohio Industrial Commission and Bureau of Workers’ Compensation and Social Security Administration.

 If you have suffered an injury at work, speak with our Columbus attorneys today and let us work for your benefit.
 Our family of attorneys continues to represent clients in workers compensation and Social Security disability cases all over Ohio as the premier workers comp law firm in the state.
 Contact our workers compensation lawyers right away to schedule a free consultation.